-If you've happened upon me {or have been reading for many years}, I hope that my stories and journey can provide you information, support, laughter, or whatever you may be in need of at this moment in time.
+If you've happened upon me for the first time, or have been reading for many years, I hope that you find something of value here.
 If you'd like to get in touch with me, feel free to check out my Contact Info page.
 I'm happy to chat about just about any topic, so please don't hesitate to drop me a note or leave a comment on a post.

 Hi!
 Just happened upon your blog and wanted to say how cute your "kids" are :) I had 3 of the 4-legged variety at one time, but am down to just one geriatric dog currently.
 She's almost 15 and having health issues which makes me sad, but I'm glad to have had her this long!
 Looking forward to reading more of your blog - am adding it to my list!
 My husband is also in IT by the way, but not a potter :)